 So that cost is split between many people.
 Yet whenever you log on, your Mac configuration should be waiting for you.
-Pricing can be per-hour or a fixed fee for a given time period.
+Pricing can be per hour or a fixed fee for a given period.
 So cost control is easy and if you need access to macOS now there’s no other way to get it for such a low price.

 This also means you don’t have to deal with all the headaches of owning a physical Mac.
 You’ll never have to worry about your model being too old for the latest version of macOS or having to wait for Apple to send back a critical work machine that’s died.

 You can also access your cloud-based Mac from anywhere, using various remote desktop clients.
 Depending on the specific service provider of course.